FlagOpen/FlagScale/README.md

 bash dist_stop.sh
 ```
 Before running `dist_stop.sh`, you should provide the required information:
-  * `HOSTFILE`: the hostfile of the nodes for the current training
+  * `HOSTFILE`: the hostfile of the nodes for the current training.

 ### From FlagScale to HuggingFace